My clients won’t pay that much.

 Notice on their packaging it states “natural spring water”.
 The consumer assumes that will provide a better taste.
 And spring water sounds so refreshing, doesn’t it?
 Finally the perception or cachet of the product matters.
 Some consumers might feel embarrassed to bring generic bottled water to an event, worried their peers may perceive them as cheap.
 For only a dollar more they can avoid that.

-Single Bottle – Gas Stationgasstation
+Single Bottle – Gas Station

 Selling Points: Portability, Convenience